Vatuu/silent-hill-decomp/docs/Game Information.md

 ## SDK

-- Psy-Q Version: 4.3.0 based on https://github.com/lab313ru/psx_psyq_signatures
+- Psy-Q Version: 4.4.0, with some 4.3.0 / 4.3.1 libraries, based on SDK `printver` output: [versions.txt](/lib/versions.txt)
 - The **Official Playstation Magazine Demo 16 (U)/OPM16** uses an previous version of the SDK.

 ## Libraries

-- Sound library `libsd`: Supports custom Konami `KDT1` MIDI files.
+- Sound library `libsd`/`libsmf`: Supports custom Konami `KDT1` MIDI files.
 This library was used for some PlayStation 1 and 2 Konami games with tweaks among each game.
 Additionally, Silent Hill 2's SOUNDCD.IRX and SOUNDHD.IRX files appear to be from the same library.

 - Math library: Contains custom `sin`/`cos` lookup-table implementation along with several `RotMatrix` functions.